 - Schedule a telehealth appointment with a CapRock provider.
-Testing can ONLY be performed for patients WITH AN ORDER from one of our providers.
-The simplest and safest way to meet with one of our providers is through a telehealth virtual appointment.
+Testing can ONLY be performed for patients WITH AN ORDER from a provider (Can be a CapRock or non-CapRock affiliated provider).
+The simplest and safest way to meet with a CapRock provider is through a telehealth virtual appointment.
 If you are unable to connect via telehealth and need an in-person evaluation, please call ahead so that we may direct you to the appropriate CapRock facility.
 To use telehealth, refer to the HOW DO I USE TELEHEALTH section below.
 You may also wish to reference the section HOW DOES INSURANCE WORK FOR TELEHEALTH.

 - Once you have been evaluated by a CapRock physician, if COVID-19 testing is recommended, the physician will then direct you to one of our drive-thru COVID-19 testing locations.

 - After you have been administered the COVID-19 test, CapRock will contact you directly with the results.
 Please note that turnaround time for results as well as cost may vary depending upon the type of test that is ordered for you.

 CapRock Health has a limited supply of PCR rapid tests available as a public service.
 Our supply of these tests comes directly from the State of Texas to benefit the public at large.
 We reserve these rapid tests for emergency services, first responders, healthcare workers, and other essential services.
 Should our providers prescribe a rapid test, you will not be charged for these tests, and neither will your insurance.
 We are currently not offering these tests for non-essential services, such as travel for vacations.